-You need to submit an Expression of Interest at the time the Grant Round is announced, usually in January-March period each year.
-The Grant Round will be advertised on the ACC website at least one month before the closing date for Expressions of Interest.
+You need to submit an application at the time the Grant Round is announced, usually in January-March period each year.
+The Grant Round will be advertised on the ACC website at least one month before the closing date for applications.

 If I am successful, what happens next?

 If you are successful we will send you a letter congratulating you on your success.
 The ACC Secretariat will then forward a copy of a Funding Agreement stating the terms and conditions of accepting the grant funding for you to sign.
 The Board may request further information prior to providing funding and this will need to be provided quickly, or risk losing the grant funding.
-Then 4-6 weeks out of the start of the project, the ACC will be able to transfer funds to the nominated account upon the receipt of your invoice and the ATO Statement by a Supplier form.
-Following completion of the project you will be expected to submit an Acquittal Report, detailing how the funds were spent, what the outcomes of your project were and how you achieved them.
+Then 4-6 weeks out of the start of the project, the ACC will be able to transfer funds to the nominated account upon the receipt of your invoice.
+Following completion of the project you will be expected to submit an online Acquittal Report, detailing how the funds were spent, what the outcomes of your project were and how you achieved them.
 We also expect the successful grant recipients to provide updates to the Secretariat throughout the project cycle.

 Can I appeal a grant decision?